47degrees/fp-with-arrow-videos/StateT.md

 }
 ```

+^ As you would imagine, our elevator is going to be able to lift up and go down.
+But we don't want it to crash on the ground nor the ceiling, so our operations will support a series of errors in case we try to make it go beyond its upper or lower limits.

 ---

 # StateT :: Example

-The simplest approach would be to model these operations using the `Either` monad.
-For instance, to lift up our elevator:
+__Lift__ operation based on `Either`:

 ```kotlin
 fun liftUpE(elevator: Elevator, floors: Int = 1): Either<ElevatorError, Tuple2<Elevator, Int>> {